wso2-extensions/esb-connector-servicenow/docs/table.md

 </proxy>
 ```

-2. Create a json file named getRecords.json and copy the configurations given below to it:
+2. Create a JSON file named getRecords.json and add the configurations given below:

 ```json
 {